14 - 17 year olds (ish)

 10 - 13 Year olds (ish)

 Pssst, scroll down

-We are an organisation called Domestic Violence Resource Centre (DVRCV) and we make websites, videos, apps, brochures, posters and lots more to help people understand what family violence is, why it happens, how to recognise it and how to help others who are experiencing it.
+We are an organisation called Safe and Equal, formerly Domestic Violence Victoria and Domestic Violence Resource Centre Victoria, and we make websites, videos, apps, brochures, posters and lots more to help people understand what family violence is, why it happens, how to recognise it and how to help others who are experiencing it.

-We also run training classes for people who work with family violence victim/survivors and professionals who work to prevent more violence from happening.
+We also run training classes for people who work with people experiencing family violence and professionals who work to prevent more violence from happening.

 How to use this website

 Listen to people’s stories of childhood experiencing family violence